 Table of Contents

-Smaller cruise ships typically accommodate fewer passengers, creating a more intimate and personalized experience with fewer crowds.
+Smaller cruise ships accommodate fewer passengers, creating a more intimate and personalized experience with less crowds.
 This can lead to better interaction with fellow passengers and crew members.

 Smaller ships often have cozier public spaces, lounges, and dining areas, making it easier for passengers to interact and socialize.